NikolasEnt/NikolasEnt.github.io/_posts/2024-12-10-Tips-for-better-camera-calibration.md

 It is also crucial to fix the lens focus with a screw or other means available for a particular lens during the entire duration of the calibration process and, ideally, throughout its usage.
 Repetitive focus setting in real-world applications is hardly achievable, so if the lens focus was changed and then returned to what seems to be the same position, the calibration results would not be as accurate as they were during the original calibration.
 It is also important to keep in mind that the lens focus can be affected by thermal expansion effects due to changes in ambient temperature and that there may be a gradual drift in the focus settings over time due to natural vibration.
 All of these factors mean that calibration cannot be ideally accurate, and its accuracy may change over the long-term use of the optical setup.
 It means that, in many cases, calibration is not a one-time process — periodic validation and recalibration may be essential to maintaining long-term performance in real-world applications.

-Note that different optical designs of lenses require different camera model for the calibration process, for example, OpenCV has different set of functions for a standard lens calibration ([cv2.calibrateCamera](https://docs.opencv.org/4.10.0/d9/d0c/group__calib3d.html#ga687a1ab946686f0d85ae0363b5af1d7b)) as well as a set of functions for [fisheye](https://docs.opencv.org/4.10.0/db/d58/group__calib3d__fisheye.html) lens (e.g., [cv2.fisheye.calibrate](https://docs.opencv.org/4.10.0/db/d58/group__calib3d__fisheye.html#gad626a78de2b1dae7489e152a5a5a89e1)).
+Note that different optical designs of lenses require different camera models for the calibration process, for example, OpenCV has different set of functions for a standard lens calibration ([cv2.calibrateCamera](https://docs.opencv.org/4.10.0/d9/d0c/group__calib3d.html#ga687a1ab946686f0d85ae0363b5af1d7b)) as well as a set of functions for [fisheye](https://docs.opencv.org/4.10.0/db/d58/group__calib3d__fisheye.html) lens (e.g., [cv2.fisheye.calibrate](https://docs.opencv.org/4.10.0/db/d58/group__calib3d__fisheye.html#gad626a78de2b1dae7489e152a5a5a89e1)).

 ## Colour Image